smaran-m/smaran-m.github.io/content/blog/dunjin1.md

 - airdodges/rolls
 - moonwalking

-Most of the basics are in but some of the movement-related systems aren't in yet, like shield dropping, wall jumps, techs and ledgedashes (among others).
+Most of the basics from Smash are in but some of the movement-related systems aren't in yet, like shield dropping, wall jumps, techs and ledgedashes (among others).
 In general, ledge states are kinda jank at the moment, and I'm trying to figure out a better system for it.
+Platforms are also not seamless, as you can't just pass through a platform if you're holding down, and you have to press down to drop through after landing.
+This is just how Godot's 1-way platforms work, so I think I'll just disable collision masks with platforms while down is pressed.

 ## Game Loop
-You may notice that, so far, this is just a description of local multiplayer.
+You may notice that, so far, this is just local multiplayer.
 I intend to have single player segments, inspired somewhat by smash singleplayer, and online multiplayer.
 I really want it to stand on its own as a single player game, like with how people still enjoy surfing in CSGO, and that'll be by creating fundamental gameplay systems that work for people.

+For the multiplayer, I don't plan to have it be the same as Smash.
+I was planning on having multiple win conditions, something which was tested in Rushdown Revolt a little bit with their last hit mechanic, but I'm looking for something different.
+I like the speed of Melee, but I am not trying to make a Melee clone in the long run, but that's kind of what it's like right now.

 I personally think my plans for integrating the two are pretty cool, but I don't want to spoil it too much.
 Keep an eye out.